 In January 2016, Greive Chelwa joined the Harvard University Center for African Studies as an African Studies Postdoctoral Fellow.
 An economist by trade, Chelwa explores the importance of putting people at the heart of his work in the piece below:

 Sitting at the intersection of African, Islamic, and Middle Eastern Studies, Islam in Africa has long suffered from a crisis of disciplinary identity.
 Neither strictly area nor religious studies, Islam in Africa has only recently received attention within the academy.
 The shift is long overdue; Africa has influenced scholarship throughout the Islamic World for more than a millennium.
 With the spread of Arabic literacy, African scholars developed a rich tradition of debate over orthodoxy and meaning in Islam.
-Read more about Texts, Knowledge, Practice: The Meaning of Scholarship in Muslim Africa
+The rise of such a tradition was hardly disconnected from centers of Islamic… Read more about Texts, Knowledge, Practice: The Meaning of Scholarship in Muslim Africa

 Lagos-based Dangote Group represents one of Africa’s most successful conglomerates, with diversified activities in flour, sugar, cement, steel, and numerous other sectors.
 The Group’s business activities span over a dozen African countries like Nigeria, Côte d’Ivoire, and Zambia, with projects in Asia also being explored.
 Founder of the organization Aliko Dangote has spearheaded a multi-million dollar charitable foundation that has provided post-famine aid to Niger, contributed to flood relief in Pakistan, and encouraged leadership training in Nigeria.